Toy Show Quality

-The Toy Show Quality is an Australian Turf Club Group 3 Thoroughbred horse race for three-year-old fillies and older mares, run as a quality handicap over a distance of 1300 metres at Randwick Racecourse, Sydney, Australia in August.
-Total prize money for the race is A$160,000.
+The Toy Show Quality is an Australian Turf Club Group 3 Thoroughbred horse race for three-year-old fillies and older mares, run as a quality handicap over a distance of 1100 metres at Randwick Racecourse, Sydney, Australia in August.

 History

-The race is named in honour of the champion filly Toy Show, who won the 1975 Golden Slipper Stakes, The Thousand Guineas and 1976 Newmarket Handicap.
+The race is named in honour of the champion filly Toy Show, who won the 1975 Golden Slipper Stakes, The Thousand Guineas and the 1976 Newmarket Handicap.